 In its simplest form, motivation is the initial aspiration to achieve a goal, combined with the belief that we can do so.

 Usually, motivation comes from one of two places: inspiration or desperation.
 Either we are inspired to reach the next level in our lives because we feel ready to learn and grow, or we are so sick and tired of the state of things as they stand that we are desperate to change our circumstances.

 Motivation also includes the reasons we want to do something, our desire to achieve something, and our general willingness to get it done.
 No matter how we define it, motivation plays a key role in enacting sustainable change.

 How Do We Sustain Motivation?

-Editors note: You can read more about goal setting in my first post from the Fit With Diabetes Challenge about How to set Realistic Fitness and Diabetes Goals and Find Your Positive Motivation.
+Editors note: You can read more about goal setting in How to Set Realistic Fitness and Diabetes Goals and Find Your Positive Motivation.

 The average American watches five hours of TV per day, which over a year adds up to more than 76 days (20% of the year) of sitting still and staring at a screen, and that doesn’t include time spent on a computer!

 If we want to sustain our motivation on our health journeys, we MUST address where our time is being spent currently, and come up with a specific plan on how we will reduce the time we spend on distractions that take us further away from our goals instead of motivating us to move towards them.